-J-PAL North America SPRI funds randomized evaluations of innovative social policies to generate evidence for poverty reduction and social improvement across sectors in North America.
+J-PAL North America's SPRI funds RCTs evaluating innovative social policies to generate rigorous evidence for effective poverty reduction in North America, with an emphasis on marginalized populations and racial equity.

 Funder: Abdul Latif Jameel Poverty Action Lab